 - Crowbar and/or reciprocating saw

-The nice blank wall with no electrical or plumbing made this the ideal spot for a pocket door.
+This nice blank wall with no electrical or plumbing inside made the ideal spot for a pocket door.

-Ahh… the difference it makes to take off the door.
-The great thing about a pocket door is that when you take off the door, that is pretty much how the space will feel when you are done, nice and open, no door to move around!
-And I love that I can finally see those family pictures (even though I moved them almost immediately)
+Ahh… the difference it makes to take off the door!
+The great thing about installing a pocket door is that when you take off the existing door, you can see exactly how the space will feel when you are done: nice and open, no door blocking your path!

-Behind the wall where we installed the door is our master bathroom shower.
-So, we cut the drywall on the half bath side out carefully (we even kept it in one piece and reinstalled it!
-NO waste!)
-We scored the walls deeply all the corners, then cut through the other sections and used a crowbar to gently pop the nails out of the back of the drywall… (you can also use a sawzall to cut the nails to get you started)
+The pocket door will go in the wall that is between the half bath and our master bathroom shower, so we cut out the drywall on the half bath side very carefully (We even kept it in one piece and reinstalled it!
+NO waste!).
+We scored the walls deeply at all the corners, then cut through the other sections and used a crowbar to gently pop the nails out of the back of the drywall (you can also use a reciprocating saw to cut the nails to get you started).

 Here is the huge piece of drywall once removed…

-Next we removed the studs and header where the kit would be. (we did not build a temporary wall because our house had two parallel walls within 3 feet on either side., but if you do not have that you may want to construct a temporary wall before removing studs, consult a contractor if you need to)
+Next, we removed the studs and header where the door will go.
+(We did not build a temporary wall because this house has two parallel walls within 3 feet on either side.
+If you do not have those supporting walls, you may need to construct a temporary wall before removing the studs.
+Consult a contractor, if needed.)

-We used a sawzall to cut the nails, so that the studs could be reused.
+We used a reciprocating saw to cut the nails so that the studs could be reused.

-Reconstruction began immediately (this project took about a 1/2 day) Justin started with a new header, and set the jack and king studs in place. (jack means the one supporting the header and the king is the full height stud that sits outside the header)
+Justin started with a new header, and set the jack and king studs in place.
+(Jack means the one supporting the header and the king is the full height stud that sits outside the header.)

-Basically it is a pocket with a space for the door to slide in and a track on top.
+Now that the door framing is in place, the easy part is adding the door kit.
+Basically, it is a slot with space for the door to slide into and a track on top.

-(you can see how it looked in this image below when I hung new family pictures up when all the wainscoting and trim was up… love it!)
+Look how open and unobstructed the space is now!
+I hung new family pictures when all the wainscoting and trim was up… love it!)

-If you want to see the first post about the 1/2 bath check it out here, I will be showing you more again soon!
+If you want to see the first post about the 1/2 bath check it out here!